-If you have the money we’d highly recommend the Sony a7R II Full-Frame Mirrorless Interchangeable Lens travel camera.
+A: If you have the money we’d highly recommend the Sony a7R II Full-Frame Mirrorless Interchangeable Lens travel camera.
 It’s just a smidge larger than a point and shoot but the similarities stop there.
 The a7 RII will provide all the features of the best high-end DSLR cameras but in a compact form that’s also capable of true 4K video.
 If you are on more of a budget we’d suggest the Canon EOS 700D EF-S: an outstanding consumer grade travel camera at an outstanding price.

-Take a look at any of the Point and Shoots on our list.
+A: Take a look at any of the Point and Shoots on our list.
 In particular the Sony DSC-RX100/B. With its 20.2 megapixel sensor, steady shot stabilization, 10 fps in burst mode and tough aluminum body this is a camera that will win you over with its ease of use, incredible images and outstanding build quality.

-Assuming you have unboxed your travel camera, installed a fully charged battery and an appropriate SD memory card and wish to select your own aperture settings the process of capturing an image with a DSLR (or MILC) typically goes like this:
+A: Assuming you have unboxed your travel camera, installed a fully charged battery and an appropriate SD memory card and wish to select your own aperture settings the process of capturing an image with a DSLR (or MILC) typically goes like this: